 The "TG Advanced Factory Concept" was formulated as our vision for the company in the future.
 It adds three concepts to the high productivity "Smart Factory" that has been cultivated based on the Toyota Production System.
 The first is that of a "Virtuous factory" that eliminates human error with the use of DX other approaches.
-Processes that utilize IoT and Al to prevent the generation or passing on of defects and do not cause difficulties for our customers will be achieved.
+Processes that utilize IoT and AI to prevent the generation or passing on of defects and do not cause difficulties for our customers will be achieved.
 Our aim is for plants where a culture of 100% compliance with laws and regulations has taken root and our colleagues around the world can work in safety.
 Second is the concept of a "Clean factory" that makes full use of innovative production technologies.
 As we work toward achieving carbon neutrality by 2050, we will continue activities to reduce CO2, such as reducing energy loss with process innovations, upgrading to more efficient equipment, and introducing renewable energy.
 In addition, we will work to develop recycling technology for rubber, which has been considered difficult to recycle, and the completely new energy technology of replacing fuels by using CO2 methanation and hydrogen.
 Third is the concept of a "Factory where everyone can work with vigor."
 Workers are freed from burdensome tasks with the introduction of automated guided vehicles (AGVs) and expanded use of automated visual inspections and robots, and can shift to tasks with higher added value such as equipment maintenance and kaizen.
 This not only improves productivity, but also helps to bring about diversity so that everyone, regardless of age, gender, or other attributes can work in the same workplace with a sense of satisfaction.
 Currently, we are making use of this in the reorganization of production layouts under consideration in Japan as well as China and North America.
 In addition, we will start up new plants centered around the thinking in the TG Advanced Factory Concept.

-TG Advanced Factory Concept Ultimate goal The company we want to be Factory where everyone can work with vigor Job satisfaction 100% Poor health 0 Achieve diversity where everyone can work with the advance of automated processes Automated guided vehicle (AGV) Automated process Clean factory CO2 emissions 0 Waste material 0 Achieving carbon neutrality through production technology innovations Devulcanization and regeneration process Reclaimed rubber Production technology innovations Crushed rubber Production technology innovations Crushed rubber Production technology innovations Crushed rubber Production technology innovations Crushed rubber Production technology innovations Virtuous factory Disasters 0 Complaints 0 Legal compliance 100% Eradication of human error with the promotion of DX Connecting with IoT Use of AI machine learning Smart factory L/T Shortest Defects/breakdowns 0 Mechanization 100% work with no added value We will achieve the "TG One Factory Concept" with innovations in manufacturing technology based on TPS thinking
+TO Advanced Factory Concept Ultimate goal The company we want to be Factory where everyone can work with vigor Job satisfaction 100% Poor health 0 Achieve diversity where everyone can work with the advance of automated processes Automated guided vehicle (AGV) Automated Automated process appearance inspection Clean factory CO 2 emissions 0 Waste material 0 Achieving carbon neutrality through production technology innovations Devulcanization and regeneration process Reclaimed rubber rubbe Virtuous factory Disasters 0 Complaints 0 Legal compliance 100% Eradication of human error with the promotion of DX Absent- mindedness Connecting with IoT Use of AI machine learning Carelessness Temptation Smart factory L/T Shortest Defects/breakdowns 0 Mechanization 100% work with no added value We will achieve the "TG One Factory Concept" with innovations in manufacturing technology based on TPS thinking

 It has been more than 40 years since Toyoda Gosei established its first overseas operations.
 We have accumulated local know-how and have progressed with mutual exchanges in technology and knowledge that are the strengths of each location.
-In 2020, we started the Global Production Liaison Committee and worked to speed up the entire group, such as by sharing
+In 2020, we started the Global Production Liaison Committee and worked to speed up the entire group, such as by sharing information and the technology of each plant in a common database and strengthen manufacturing.
+In the future we will operate all the plants in the Toyoda Gosei Group that are spread across the globe as one huge factory, and develop further with the "TG One Factory Concept" that dramatically raises QCD as the ideal.